SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ### Instance Index and Instance Count

-When scaling up Streams applications horizontally, each instance can receive information about how many other instances of the same component exist and what its own instance index is.
+When scaling up Stream applications horizontally, each instance can receive information about how many other instances of the same component exist and what its own instance index is.
-Streams does this through the configuration setting `spring:cloud:stream:instanceCount` and `spring:cloud:stream:instanceIndex` settings.
+Stream does this through the configuration setting `spring:cloud:stream:instanceCount` and `spring:cloud:stream:instanceIndex` settings.
 For example, if there are three instances of a "HDFS sink component", all three instances have `spring:cloud:stream:instanceCount` set to `3`, and the individual instances have `spring:cloud:stream:instanceIndex` set to `0`, `1`, and `2`, respectively.

-When Steeltoe Streams components are deployed through [Spring Cloud Data Flow](https://spring.io/projects/spring-cloud-dataflow), these settings are configured automatically; when you launch the Stream components independently, these settings must be set correctly.
+When Steeltoe Stream components are deployed through [Spring Cloud Data Flow](https://spring.io/projects/spring-cloud-dataflow), these settings are configured automatically; when you launch the Stream components independently, these settings must be set correctly.
 By default, `spring:cloud:stream:instanceCount` is `1`, and `spring:cloud:stream:instanceIndex` is `0`.

 In a scaled-up scenario, correct configuration of these two settings is important for proper partitioning behavior (see below), and the two settings are always required by certain binders in order to ensure that data are split correctly across multiple consumer instances.

 ### Partitioning

-Partitioning in Streams applications consists of two tasks:
+Partitioning in Stream applications consists of two tasks:

 * [Configuring Output Bindings for Partitioning](#configuring-output-bindings-partitioning)
 * [Configuring Input Bindings for Partitioning](#configuring-input-bindings-partitioning)